2024 Salvadoran presidential election: Presidential transition

 The TSE ratified the results of the presidential election on 18 February 2024.
 It granted Bukele and Ulloa their presidential and vice presidential credentials, respectively, on 29 February.
 Bukele and Ulloa were inaugurated for a second term on 1 June at the Plaza Gerardo Barrios in San Salvador's historic downtown.

 Alexis Henríquez, a writer for the Observatory of Political Reforms in Latin America, described the 2024 election as a "watershed" for the Salvadoran political party system due to reforms that enabled Bukele's re-election.
-Bukele is the first person since General Maximiliano Hernández Martínez (in office 1931–1934 and 1935–1944) to be re-elected and serve multiple terms as president.
+Bukele is the first person since Brigadier General Maximiliano Hernández Martínez (in office 1931–1934 and 1935–1944) to be re-elected and serve multiple terms as president.
 Additionally, he was the first president since Antonio Saca (served 2004–2009) to seek re-election.
 (Note: Antonio Saca's re-election bid was for the 2014 presidential election, one election cycle after his initial election in 2004.)

 Immediately after Bukele's re-election victory, The Economist indicated that Bukele may potentially seek to change the constitution and run for a third presidential term in the next presidential election, as he had previously stated that the constitution did not "currently" allow for a third presidential term.
 In a July 2024 interview with Time, Bukele stated that he would not seek a third term in 2029.
 (Note: This interview occurred before July 2025 when the Legislative Assembly voted to move the date of the next presidential election from 2029 to 2027.)